pepstock-org/Charba/README.md

    * `ScriptableUtil`
    * `SafeHtmlUtil`
    * `GeoUtil`
+ * Remove `getId` method form DateAdapter because not used anymore and always equals to `"luxon"` value.

 ### Features

  * add **SmartPlugin** capability which enables the user to create a CHART.JS with only the needed hooks, which is improving the performance of chart drawing.